rcpch/digital-growth-charts-documentation/docs/developer/rcpchgrowth.md

 `create_plottable_child_data`, largely deprecated now, receives a list of Measurement objects and returns a `PlottableChild` object.
 Earlier versions of the API required 2 API calls - one to make the calculations, one to convert those to a plottable format.
 This has now been moved into the Measurement object so is only used with older versions of the API.

+### Utilities

+#### Mid-Parental Height

+Functions that relate to this are found in `mid_parental_height.py`.
+Methodology is documented in [this paper](https://pubmed.ncbi.nlm.nih.gov/10451401/) and involves taking the mean of parental height z scores and applying a regression factor (0.5).
+This corrects for the well-recognised concept of regression to the mean, where by parents who are either very tall or very short have a tendancy to have children whose heights are less extreme.
+The simplified calculation therefore is: (MatHtz +PatHtz)/4

+This is reported as a centile and SDS as well as absolute value, with values approximately 2 centiles either side.
+This is because the same paper found that 90% of children of parents fell within 2 centiles of the mid-parental height centile.
+In the chart, this is rendered as a three centile lines (upper, mph and lower) over the latest measurement if present.

 ### Other functions

 There are more experimental functions in `dynamic_growth.py` which calculate height velocity and acceleration from a list of Measurement objects, and some implementations of thrive lines based using correlation tables in the `data_tables` folder.
 These features still have significant work and testing required - contributions are welcome.